 Most cyclists have done the ride without a sag wagon, and it was shown that 7 kg of luggage is manageable if you prefer staying in B&B's or hotels.

 We do not recommend riding with a sag wagon, as it spoils much of the adventure.
-Sometimes this can be more troublesome than helpful (you forget to take the stuff you need on the bike).
+Sometimes this can be more troublesome than helpful.
+You may leave the stuff you need on the bike in the car, or you missed your appointment with the car, while GSM is not available on your location..

 Moreover, it's not easy to drive a sag wagon in mountainous areas for a long time.